 - Fitness console: Time, speed, distance, total distance, calories, pulse, scan

 D578 Frame construction

 The pooboo D578 indoor bike has a classic triangular design for improved sturdiness.
-Its structure is pretty massive; the fully assembled unit is approx. 123 lbs (56 kg), which is more than three times the weight of the average road bike.
-All this weight delivers superior stability, enabling the bike to support any spin workout.
+Its structure is pretty massive; the fully assembled unit is approx 123 lbs (56 kg), which is more than three times the average road bike’s weight.
+All this weight delivers superior stability, enabling the cycle to support any spin workout.